adrianvalentim/adrianvalentim.github.io/content/post/lightning-speed-latex.md

 ---

-If you think that this article may be useful to someone else, you can easily share it on social media by using the buttons below.
-If you particularly liked it, consider [buying me a coffee](https://www.buymeacoffee.com/adrianvalentim) or subscribing for free to receive an email when I publish a new article!
+If you particularly liked this article consider [buying me a coffee](https://www.buymeacoffee.com/adrianvalentim) or subscribing below to receive an email when I publish a new article!